 Many of these techniques have analytics at their core.
-There are numerous data points available in a transaction; modeling and analyzing data though techniques such as payment fraud analytics or behavioral analytics can help uncover unusual transactions or accounts.
+Numerous data points are available in a transaction; modeling and analyzing data through payment fraud analytics or behavioral analytics can help uncover unusual or high-risk transactions or accounts.

 Integrating a security mindset

-Managing fraud can’t be seen as an add-on, but rather should be seen as a holistic measure that permeates throughout the organization.
-Security is integral to running a successful digital company, from employee hiring, training and policies to data protection procedures and technologies.
-After all, any weakness, any security lapse can turn into an advantage for the fraudsters.
+Managing fraud should not be seen as an add-on, but rather as a holistic measure that permeates throughout the organization.
+Security is integral to running a successful digital company, from employee hiring, training, and policies to data protection procedures and technologies.
+After all, any weakness or security lapse can become an advantage for the fraudsters.

-Having said that, there are specific solutions that can help manage payment fraud, such as:
+There are specific solutions that can help fraud teams, such as: